 In October 2013 we held our conference with parents, colleagues from organisations in the third and public sector to establish the continuation of fSDC Coalition and it aims for the next 3 years.

 The Coordination Group held a meeting on 18th November 2013 in Edinburgh and approved our Terms of Reference.
 A note of the Meeting is here.The Terms of Reference are under review and will be updated for 2017-18.

 In 2013-2015 the Scottish Government supported our work to continue liaising and consulting with parents through our Parent Participation project.
 Hosted by Children in Scotland, fSDC co-ordination group members worked in partnership on the parent participation project.

 In 2014-2015 ten members from the Coalition continued the work of previous members and established the present co-ordination group and refreshed our terms of reference.
-Members of the group influence a number of policy and legislation government lead tables including the Disabled Children and Young People’s Advisory Group, the Advisory Group for Additional Support for Learning and The GIRFEC Advisory Group.
+Members of the group influence a number of policy and legislation government groups including the Disabled Children and Young People’s Advisory Group, the Advisory Group for Additional Support for Learning.

 Parent participation is integral to the work of the Coalition and in understanding the issues, challenges and positives that parents meet in everyday life bringing up their children.
 Scottish Government has supported fSDC projects in 2016 – 2017 aiming to develop parent participation in Scotland.
 Local and national member organisations are working with parents to pilot the West Lothian Parent Engagement Forum.